 The DynamicRoutPart::match() method doesn't do strict comparison of the route's return value and therefore wrongly interprets integer values such as "-1" as TRUE.
 This leads to the route part handlers to match although they don't.

-Updated by Bastian Waidelich almost 11 years ago
+Updated by Bastian Waidelich about 11 years ago

 Robert Lemke wrote: